 We will continue to place emphasis on service delivery especially the upgrading of Bulk Infrastructure.
 Most of our budget is geared towards this and we are again grateful for National and Provincial funding that enables us to fulfill our constitutional mandate.
+I want to make special mention of the R30million funding approval by the Department Rural Development and land Reform which will enable us to upgrade our Electricity infrastructure which is critical for the housing development and expansion of our industrial area.
 We are also showing progress in providing Housing to our community.
-The new financial year will see the start of the Vredebes development.
 We will continue to provide quality water, in terms of the Blue drop requirements and we hope to attain more Green drop status for our Waste Water Treatment Plants.
-We have successfully achieved unqualified audit reports for the last five years and we remain committed towards attaining a clean audit.
+We have successfully achieved a clean audit status for the second year in a row and we remain committed towards clean and good governance.
 We will continue to live up to our vision of being a caring Municipality creating growth and opportunities.